delphix/recovery-environment/README.md

 ## Acknowledgments

-* SysRescCD for creating the init automation that this was initially developed from.
+* mkinitcpio for creating the init automation that this was initially developed from.